Wellington Point

 Wellington Point has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 15 projects likely to affect the region.
-Notable initiatives include Wellington Point Village Streetscape Revitalisation, Birkdale Community Precinct including Redland Whitewater Centre, Redland Hospital Expansion, and Wellington Point Recreation Reserve Upgrade.
-The following list details those most relevant.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch identified 15 projects potentially impacting the area.
+Key initiatives include Wellington Point Village Streetscape Revitalisation, Birkdale Community Precinct including Redland Whitewater Centre, Redland Hospital Expansion, and Wellington Point Recreation Reserve Upgrade.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.